Otto Warmbier’s Parents Speaking Out Against North Korean Regime To Expose Their Human Rights Violations

 — Max Boot (@MaxBoot) April 26, 2018

-During this sensitive time when North Korea and South Korea have announced their desires to work together to achieve reunification and denuclearization of the peninsula, the Warmbiers realize how important it is for Kim Jong Un to put forth a certain image.
+During this sensitive time when North Korea and South Korea have announced their desires to work together to achieve reunification and denuclearization of the peninsula, the Warmbiers realize how important it is for Kim Jong-un to put forth a certain image.
 And as the meeting between President Trump and Kim moves forward in its planning stages, Otto’s story is increasingly relevant.
 The Warmbiers want to “rub [the North Korean government’s] noses in this” in order to embarrass the regime as much as possible.

 The Warmbiers are not alone.
-Japanese families, whose relatives have been held captive by North Korea, also spoke at the symposium.
+Japanese families whose relatives have been held captive by North Korea also spoke at the symposium.
 Katsunobu Kato, a Japanese minister, said that the pressure on North Korea should be kept at a “maximum” until denuclearization and human rights violations are rectified.
 Kato would also like Trump to discuss Otto during their upcoming meeting.

 Trump: “Kim Jong Un is a very honorable person.”
 Let’s ask Otto Warmbier’s family if Kim Jong Un is an honorable person. #MAGA. pic.twitter.com/1d8zAeCY5D